MogboPython/balancee-application-project/README.md

-# balancee-application-project
+# Balancee Project

-I built this project for [Balanceè](https://balancee.app/)'s internship [application](https://knotty-attention-bd2.notion.site/Apply-here-67dd0c4a8e9b41a4bbacbe853fe8a3ad) using Spring Boot and it provides a REST API for managing customer rewards and cashback transactions.
+I built this project for [Balanceè](https://balancee.app/)'s internship [application](https://knotty-attention-bd2.notion.site/Apply-here-67dd0c4a8e9b41a4bbacbe853fe8a3ad) using Spring Boot.
+It provides a REST API for managing customer rewards and cashback transactions.

 ## Getting Started
 1. [Setup and Running the Project](#setup-and-running-the-project)